Copyright © 2003 jsd

 In many cases when somebody asks “why does X happen” the question is open to two interpretations: it could truly be asking for the cause of X ... or it could be asking how we know X will happen.

-To repeat: In many cases (but not all), the question “why X” should be interpreted as “how do we know X”.
+To repeat: In many cases (but not all), the question “why X” should be deflected.
+It should be transmuted into something more like:

 Here’s an example of a sketchy but more-or-less reasonable statement about causation: “I know Jefferson’s inauguration happened in 1801, because the Louisiana Purchase was signed in 1803”.
 The point here is that if you diagram the sentence, the “because” applies to the knowing, not to the happening.
 The Louisiana Purchase did not cause the inauguration!
 It does not explain the inauguration ... but it does explain how I know the date.